 To address all of the points summarized above in a comprehensive manner, we have made the following changes to the proposed decision.
 First, we will request that the Water Board consider extensions of up to three years for the Alamitos and Huntington Beach units, with only two years for Redondo Beach and one year for Ormond Beach.
-We will also ask for a temporary extension for

-Moss Landing in case the upgrades are not certified by December 31, 2020, as suggested by the CAISO.
+We will also ask for a temporary extension for Moss Landing in case the upgrades are not certified by December 31, 2020, as suggested by the CAISO.

-Second, we have made the change recommended by CEJA, Sierra Club, and DOW, and will not allow contracts with any new greenfield fossil-fueled generation to be used to meet the capacity needs identified in this decision.
+Second, we have made the change recommended by CEJA, Sierra Club, and DOW, and will not allow contracts with any new greenfield fossil-fueledf\uel-only generation at sites not previously used for electricity generation, to be used to meet the capacity needs identified in this decision.

-In order to account for the loss of the potential capacity we sought in the proposed decision for OTC compliance extensions of Ormond Beach and Redondo Beach for longer periods of time, we have also increased the capacity procurement requirements in this decision to 4,000 MW instead of 2,500 MW.
+In order to account for the loss of the potential capacity we sought in the proposed decision for OTC compliance extensions of Ormond Beach and Redondo Beach for longer periods of time, and to account for minor changes to the baseline units considered, we have also increased the capacity procurement requirements in this decision to 4,0003,300 MW instead of 2,500 MW.